Flabonv/U_mad_bro/README.md

 # U_mad_bro
 If you ever feel mad and need a little robot to talk to...
 This app is not stand alone.
-You need a list of easaly found packages(appJar)
+You need a list of easily found packages(appJar)

 MAIN CONTRIBUTOR FRANÇOIS LABONVILLE  (FLABONV)